-is largely an episodic games series, certain characters do have a presence through multiple games.
-This page is reserved for characters who have a significant role in multiple games and the overarching continuity rather than primarily being focused in one particular game.
+is largely an episodic games series, there are four characters that have a presence through multiple games.
+This page is reserved for those characters, who have a significant role in multiple games and the overarching continuity rather than primarily being focused in one particular game.

 A man with a butterfly mask who bestows Personas to people.
 He lives in the realm of the collective unconscious.
 Philemon operates as an ally to the party, despite the fact that he can only watch events unfold as a neutral observer.
 As such, he cannot directly interfere with anything that is going on, but does his best to aid the player despite this.
 Philemon is conducting an experiment with his rival, Nyarlathotep, over humanity's destiny.
 Philemon believes they can become enlightened, higher beings.